Navigating the Pre-Sale Contract: Avoiding Pitfalls and Risks

-A pre-sale condo purchase can be an excellent option if you want to buy property.
-Pre-sale purchases allow buyers to purchase a condo unit before it is built, typically at a lower price than what the unit would sell for once construction is complete.
+Entering into a pre-sale contract can be an excellent option if you want to buy property.
+Pre-sale purchases allow buyers to buy a condo unit before it is built, typically at a lower price than what the unit would sell for once construction is complete.

 The Real Estate Development Marketing Act (REDMA) is the primary legislation governing the province’s pre-sale contracts.
 REDMA requires developers to file a disclosure statement with the Superintendent of Real Estate before marketing pre-sale units.
 The disclosure statement must contain specific information about the development, including the number of units, the estimated completion date, the purchase price, and the amount of deposit required.

-The purpose of the disclosure statement is to provide buyers with all the information they need to make an informed decision about purchasing a pre-sale unit.
+The purpose of the disclosure statement is to provide buyers with all the information they need to make an informed decision before the pre-sale contract can be executed.
 After receiving the disclosure statement, buyers have a seven-day cooling-off period to cancel the contract without penalty.
 After the cooling-off period, the buyer is legally bound to the contract.
-Any subsequent assignment of the contract must also comply with REDMA regulations.
+Any subsequent assignment of the pre-sale contract must also comply with REDMA regulations.

 As with any other investment, there are risks involved in pre-sale purchases that buyers must be aware of.
 In this article, we will discuss:

-• navigating the assignment of the contract process
+- navigating the assignment of the pre-sale contract process

 Benefits of Buying Pre-Sale